Global existence and stability of viscous Alfv\'en waves in the large-box limit for MHD systems: Main A Priori Estimates and Proof of Theorem

-Finally, we present a lemma controlling the normal derivatives of the characteristic hypersurfaces $\overline{C}_{a}^{+}$ and $\overline{C}_{a}^{-}$, along with a trace lemma concerning the restrictions of functions to these hypersurfaces. \begin{lemma} Under assumptions \eqref{eq:a1} and \eqref{eq:a2}, for all $a\in \mathbb{R}$, we have
+We now present a lemma to control the normal derivatives of the characteristic hypersurfaces $\overline{C}_{a}^\pm$ and a trace theorem for function restrictions to these hypersurfaces. \begin{lemma} Under assumptions \eqref{eq:a1} and \eqref{eq:a2}, for all $a\in \mathbb{R}$, we have

 where $\nu_{\pm}$ is the unit normal vector field of $\overline{C}_{a}^{\pm}$. \end{lemma}

 \begin{lemma}[Trace] Under assumptions \eqref{eq:a1} and \eqref{eq:a2}, for all $f(t, x)\in L^{2}\big([0, T^{*}]; H^{1}(Q_{L})\big)$, the restriction of $f$ to $\overline{C}_{a}^{\pm}$ belongs to $L^{2}\big(\overline{C}_{a}^{\pm}\big)$.
 In fact, we have